biobakery/metawibele/README.md

 	```

 ##### Download vignette configuration template
 **Optionally**, MetaWIBELE can accept user-defined vignette functions of interest for further prioritization.
 You can make your own vignettes configuration files and provide them with an optional argument to MetaWIBELE.
-For example, the vignette function configurations file can be provided with `--vignette-config $VIGNETTE_FUNC` where `$VIGNETTE_FUNC` is the file includes the interesting functions.
+For example, the vignette function configuration file can be provided with `--vignette-config $VIGNETTE_FUNC` where `$VIGNETTE_FUNC` is the file including the functions of interests.

 * Download local vignettes template file (`vignettes_function.tsv`) into your working directory:
 	* `$ metawibele_download_config --config-type vignette`
 * Make your own configurations:
 	* `vignettes_function.tsv` is a tab-separated values file.
 	* Two required columns: `type` indicates which type of function it is; `annotation` indicates the specific annotations assigned by MetaWIBELE given an annotation type.
-	* Other optional columns: `annotation_type` indicates what tye of annotation it is in MetaWIBELE; `description` indicates detailed descriptions of the annotation.
+	* Other optional columns: `annotation_type` indicates what type of annotation it is in MetaWIBELE; `description` indicates detailed descriptions of the annotation.

 	```
 	type    annotation       annotation_type  description